animation

 Many of our users were using the default booking engine design that used a tile-based layout, but over and over again we’d be asked for a design that stacked results vertically.

 With limited bandwidth on the engineering team, one afternoon I tried writing an additional stylesheet that would overwrite existing styles to see what was possible.
+A couple hours later, I had my stacked layout along with a couple other small tweaks to add a little more visual hierarchy.

 Query Interface